lrgr/gi-data/datasets/README.md

 ## 1. Usage

-We recommend users download data from static links provided in the provided annotated YAML.
-(Datasets can be downloaded as in [INSERT REPO HERE example.].
+We recommend users download data from static links provided in the provided YAML in `/example`.
+(Datasets can be downloaded as in `/example`.
 Unless specified otherwise, data is serialized and stored with cloudpickle (See example for usage).

 For maintainers and advanced user, see 3. to build data from source.

 ## 2. General information
-Processed datasets:
+Processed GI datasets:
 - Collins et al. Nature 2007
 - Roguev et al. Science 2008
 - Costanzo et al. Science 2010